tainish/TennisNet/README.md

 Only gives analysis for key poses rather than the full swing

+1. UI for the option to do webcam capture.
-1. BlazePose can be used to obtain the basic pose of a swing.
+2. BlazePose can be used to obtain the basic pose of a swing.
     -  BlazePose, unlike other pose estimation models, can also detect, albeit still quite inconsistent, the depth of each joint.
 To fix the inconsistency, we may input bone lengths and use a simple least squares optimization in an attempt to make the depth more consistent and accurate.
-2. We need a ground truth swing:
+3. We need a ground truth swing:
-    -  Standardize all professional swing poses after using BlazePose and take the average for the "optimal" swing, or the swing with the least loss from all professional swings.
-    -  Mark 4 key poses for all swings: ready pose, preparation pose, impact pose, and end pose; use a detection model and train using this dataset to detect these key poses
+    -  Collect impact poses of professional swings
-3. With all three coordinates of each joint, a complete 3D model can be made.
+4. With all three coordinates of each joint, a complete 3D model can be made.
-    -  Detect 4 key poses: ready pose, preparation pose, impact pose, and end pose using the detection model
+    -  Detect impact pose of professional swings with BlazePose
-4. Compare key poses of the user's swing and professional swing, then show the difference between the two for analysis.
+5. Compare key poses of the user's swing and professional swing, then show the difference between the two for analysis.

-##### What I'm probably going to achieve
+##### What I'm probably going to achieve (pre mid)

 Only gives analysis for one pose (impact with the ball)